-“I feel like there is more awareness now that diverse beer brands exist,” says Bryan Van Den Oever, co-owner of Red Bear Brewing Company in Washington, D.C.
-“People are searching out impactful ways that they can help the LGBTQ+ community, and purchasing products is one way that they do that.”
+“I feel like there is more awareness now that diverse beer brands exist,” says Bryan Van Den Oever, the co-owner of Red Bear Brewing Company in Washington, D.C.
+“People are searching out impactful ways that they can help the LGBTQ community, and purchasing products is one way that they do that.”

 This women-owned brand offers an array of handcrafted cocktail ingredients, including shrubs, syrups, bitters, tonics, and ginger beer.
 Among 18.21’s far-from-standard varieties are Apple Cardamom Shrub, Japanese Chili and Lime Bitters, and Rosemary Sage Simple Syrup.
 Dedicated to giving back, the company donates part of its proceeds to pro-diversity charities.

 Founded in 2012 by Sebastiani Vineyards veteran winemaker Mark Lyon, Eco Terreno offers an impressive lineup of estate-grown wines, including Pink Pride rosé.
 Lyon’s Alexander Valley vineyard is certified biodynamic, reflecting Lyon’s passion for environmental causes.
 He’s also a big supporter of organizations that support the LGBTQ+ community.

 The home page for this iconic Russian River Valley winery’s website includes icons for the Out Alliance the Human Rights Campaign — designed to let the LGBTQ+ community know they’re safe at Gary Farrell.
 The winery’s welcoming philosophy comes courtesy of LGBTQ+ winemaker Theresa Heredia, who has crafted the winery’s elegant Chardonnay and Pinot Noir wines since 2012.